 Both versions of this motherboard support and have connectors for two IDE channels and a floppy disk drive interface.
 The board supports two floppy disk drives.
 The two IDE channels support two devices each for a total of four devices.
 All IDE data transfer modes are supported including all PIO modes and UltraDMA33 and 66 modes for a maximum data transfer rate of 66MB per second.
-The motherboard comes with one floppy and one IDE.
-The IDE cable supports all IDE modes and devices including.
+The motherboard comes with one floppy and one IDE cable for devices up to UDMA33 mode.
+UDMA66 devices require a special cable.

 System Memory

 The motherboard has two sockets for 168-pin 3.3V non-buffered SDRAM DIMM memory modules.
-You can use PC100 or PC133 memory.
+You must use PC100 or PC133 memory.
 PC66 memory is not supported.
 You can install any combination of DIMMs from 16MB to 256MB for a maximum system memory of 512MB.